 Seconds later, I was pedaling through Whalley Range feeling very pleased with myself.

 The bike wasn’t comfortable but it felt safe: excellent brakes.
 No gears, but luckily my area is flat apart from a few railway bridges, the slopes of which aren’t too steep.
 And now here I was, coasting down one of them, dodging the huge pot-holes… without a helmet, oh dear, never mind!
 I was now one of those cool people I’d seen riding a Mobike, and they never seem to wear helmets, and they all look very healthy with their skulls intact!

 When I reached my destination I parked the bike up on its stand, and manually flicked the lock back into place.

-This is supposed to automatically end the ride and the pay-as-you-go charge, although, on one occasion, this didn’t work, and I was charged for 6 hours after I’d finished using the bike.
+This is supposed to automatically end the ride and the pay-as-you-go charge, although on another occasion this didn’t work, and I was charged for 6 hours after I’d finished using the bike.
 I got a refund after complaining through the app’s Customer Service messaging service.

 On average I’ve been charged around 50p per ride… I think this is for any ride up to half an hour duration… and I have been asked to add funds, minimum 5 pounds at a time, using my credit card.

 I’ve found the investment worthwhile so far… as well as being psychologically uplifting, Mobike has got me to various places on-time against the odds.